 Through my research after purchasing it, I discovered that soon after Germany had been devastated from WWII, West Germany set out to rebuild their economy.
 They went through a time of very rapid reconstruction, experiencing what is known as Wirtschaftswunder or “economic miracle” throughout the 1950s.

 From the late ’50s on, West Germany had one of the world’s strongest economies, partly due to increased production and manufacturing of goods such as costume jewelry.
 The materials they used had to be inexpensive because of its struggling economy.
 So they produced striking jewelry made of glass, imitating gemstones.
-The glass used in this brooch looked like the gemstone, citrine, which is the traditional birthstone for November.
+The glass used in this brooch looks like the gemstone citrine which is the traditional birthstone for November.

 November’s Birthstone, Citrine

 Citrine is a yellow quartz with its natural color ranging between a yellow and reddish orange.
 The darker colors in a golden orange hue are considered more rare, increasing the value.
 The mineral iron determines the color in quartz.

 Amethyst, a purple variety, is closely related to citrine.
 When iron is heated, the iron impurities are reduced, resulting in less violet purple colors shown in amethyst and more golden orange colors which you see in citrine.
 It is quite possible that quartz crystals, which grew naturally as amethyst, turned into citrine by the heat from nearby volcanic activity.